 View Judging Info

-I am an Internationally qualified judge for the Working group of 38 breeds and Herding Group (37) breeds.
-I am a level 2 judge for both the Hounds and Gundog groups.
-I had the pleasure of judging the Saint Bernard Specialist Open show in 2012 and the Specialist Championship show in 2014, as well as the World Union of Saint Bernard clubs show 2014 in Germany, and again I Portugal in 2016.
-This year in September 2018 I once again judged at the WUSB, this time in Italy .
+I am an Internationally qualified judge for the Working group of 38 breeds and Herding Group (37) breeds and Hound group (38) breeds.
+I am a level 2 judge for both the Utility and Gundog groups.
+I had the pleasure of judging the Saint Bernard Specialist Open show in 2012 and the Specialist Championship show in 2014, as well as the World Union of Saint Bernard clubs show in Germany in 2014, in Portugal in 2016 and in Italy in 2018.